zylin1051/Teaching-Dossier/README.md

 I obtained my Bachelor of Mathematics in Statistics and Master of Mathematics in Biostatistics from the University of Waterloo, Ontario, Canada.
 Prior to my studies at Waterloo, I completed my Ontario Secondary School Diploma in Mississauga, Ontario, Canada, where I received the Governor General of Canada's Academic Bronze Medal in 2019.
 My coursework involves advanced calculus, differential equation, mathematical statistics and probability, survival analysis, and applied physics.

 I have actively engaged in teaching activities and developed effective teaching skills throughout my studies at the University of Waterloo.
-These experiences include delivering tutorials and guest lectures, tutoring undergraduate courses, holding office hours to provide individual help to students, and participating in teaching workshops.
-I have also completed a formal teaching training course, which qualified me to be appointed as a graduate instructor in the Department of Statistics and Actuarial Science at the University of Waterloo.
+These experiences include tutoring, delivering tutorial sessions, holding office hours to provide individual help to students, and participating in teaching workshops.
+I have also completed a formal teaching training course for which I delivered a guest lecture to a live undergraduate course.
 My passion for teaching extends beyond the post-secondary level to secondary education as well.

+I am currectly holding a full-time teaching position at William Academy (Cobourg Campus).